 The action will use a choreographed sequence of firings of eight thruster engines during a period of about 175 minutes beginning at 3 p.m.
 PST (6 p.m.
 EST or 2300 Universal Time).
 It will redirect the spacecraft more precisely toward Mars to land at Gale Crater.
 The trajectory resulting from the mission’s November 26, 2011, launch intentionally misses Mars to prevent the upper stage of the launch vehicle from hitting the planet.
 That upper stage was not cleaned the way the spacecraft itself was to protect Mars from Earth’s microbes.

 The maneuver is designed to impart a velocity change of about 12.3 miles per hour (5.5 meters per second).

-The mission’s schedule before arrival at Mars on Aug.
-5 in PDT (Aug.
-6 in Universal Time and EDT) includes opportunities for five more flight path correction maneuvers, as needed, for fine tuning.
+The mission’s schedule before arrival at Mars on August 5 in PDT (August 6 in Universal Time and EDT) includes opportunities for five more flight path correction maneuvers, as needed, for fine-tuning.